joshbrunty/joshbrunty.github.io/_posts/2020-12-11-reporting.md

 `EXAMPLE:`{:.success}
 *On today's date, Detective Marco Marshall contacted the Digital Forensics Laboratory in regards to extracting data from an Android device that had been recovered from a crime scene.
 Detective Marshall is requesting a forensic examination to see what information by the suspect(s) may have been deleted and is requesting a full forensic examination and report for possible criminal charges.*

+### Evidence

+This should be a table or listing of evidence containing the descriptive details of the physical evidence items submitted (hard drives, mobile devices, etc).
+A good evidence listing will include make, model, serial numbers, description, condition, hash values, custodian information, etc.

 Characters of the Base64 alphabet can be grouped into four groups:

 * **Uppercase letters** (indices 0-25): *ABCDEFGHIJKLMNOPQRSTUVWXYZ*